joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 We went from an in-memory `HashMap` to a proper SQLite database in about the same number of lines of code. sqlx made this remarkably painless — plain SQL queries, compile-time checking, and automatic struct mapping with `FromRow`.

-A few things we are still missing:

-- **Error handling** — we are returning bare `StatusCode` errors with no message body.
-Our API consumers deserve better.
-- **Validation** — we are not checking if the submitted URL is actually a valid URL.
-Someone could store `not-a-url` and we would happily accept it.
+We are still returning bare `StatusCode` errors with no message body, which is not great for API consumers.
+We are also not checking if the submitted URL is actually valid, so someone could store `not-a-url` and we would happily accept it.

 In the next part of this series, we will tackle both of those problems with custom error types and URL validation.
-Stay tuned!
+Find me on [**Bluesky**](https://bsky.app/profile/joshfinnie.dev) if you have questions or want to follow along.